ghfbsd/kenken/README.md

 to set the pace of the solution.
 If you've seen enough and want to quit, type `q` and hit return, which aborts the solution.

-If you're not interested in learning but simply want to pasively enjoy the solution progress, watch the solution movie by typing,
+If you're not interested in learning but simply want to passively enjoy the solution progress, watch the solution movie by typing,
 ```
     > ksolve('trial-grids',trc=FALSE)  # turn off the pause between steps